 Symptoms and Complications

 Overall, most doctors believe that the risk of people becoming seriously ill with West Nile is extremely small.
 About 80% of those who contract the virus may not show symptoms at all.
 When infection does cause illness, symptoms vary from person to person and will usually appear within 2 days to 15 days.

 Up to 20% of those infected may develop West Nile fever, which features mild flu-like symptoms.
-It is characterized by fever, headache, muscle aches, nausea, vomiting, and sometimes swollen lymph glands or a skin rash on the chest, stomach, and back.
+It is characterized by fever, headache, muscle aches, nausea, vomiting, and sometimes swollen lymph glands or a skin rash.

 Scientists do not know why some people recover quickly while others face long-term health problems.
 These problems may include: